Seniors: 5 Ways to Protect Your Vision As You Age

 You know…fruits, vegetables, whole grains, nuts and seeds, and legumes.
 Lean meats, eggs and low-fat dairy products (milk, cheese, yogurt, cottage cheese), can be part of a healthy diet.
 Eat healthy most of the time, and there’s even room for dessert.

 Want to make eating healthy easier?
-Take a look at our complete menu of Senior-Friendly meals made with fresh ingredients.
+Take a look at our complete menu of prepared meals for seniors with fresh ingredients.
 Pick your favorites, and you’ll have your next meal ready in minutes with a little help from the microwave.
 These meals taste great, and clean-up is simple.

 Note: Following a healthy diet gives you the vitamins and nutrients your body needs to protect your health, including your vision.